thinglabsoss/superbird-tool/Readme.md

 ## Persistent USB Gadget with USB Networking

-I have provided an [`S49usbgadget`](S49usbgadget), which can be placed on the device at `/etc/init.d/S49usbgadget` (make it executable).
+We have provided a script to set up ADB and USB Networking.
+You can find it, along with documentation in the [scripts/usb-gadget](scripts/usb-gadget) folder.

-This is a modified version of what [frederic provided](https://github.com/frederic/superbird-bulkcmd/blob/main/scripts/enable-adb.sh.client), where I added a lot of comments, and added `rndis` function, to allow usb networking in addition to `adb`.
+This is a heavily modified version of what [frederic provided](https://github.com/frederic/superbird-bulkcmd/blob/main/scripts/enable-adb.sh.client)

-Please read it carefully before using.

-You can try this [host setup script](setup_host_usbnet.sh) to configure a Linux machine as host.
-I am using a RockPi-E with Armbian Community Kinetic 22.10 with success

 ## Example Usage